 Henri-Marie Raymond de Toulouse-Lautrec-Monfa was born November 24, 1864 to wealthy parents in Albi, in southern France.
 Lautrec’s father Alphonse was a Count and enjoyed hunting and riding more than most.
 Friends and family recalled that Alphonse (Alph) had an almost unnatural love of animals.
 He once told young Henri, that when the bitterness of life comes, “first the horse, then the hound and the hawk will be precious companions and help you to forget things a little.”

 Lautrec’s mother, Adèle, was an extremely devout Catholic.
-Throughout Laurtrec’s childhood, and adolescence, he and his mother were unusually close.
-To say that she doted on her son would be an understatement; while reading the many letters Adèle sent to her mother, she often referred to Laurtrec’s pain and circumstances as her own.
+Throughout Lautrec’s childhood, and adolescence, he and his mother were unusually close.
+To say that she doted on her son would be an understatement; while reading the many letters Adèle sent to her mother, she often referred to Lautrec’s pain and circumstances as her own.

 These letters that I mention (and will continue to reference) are written by, to, and about Lautrec.
 When compiled, these letters document the artist’s life from the day he was born until the day he died.
 (If you want to read more, check out The Letters of Henri de Toulouse-Lautrec, edited by Herbert D. Schimmel and published in 1991.)